Cost of Living in Cincinnati, OH [2024]

 Street view of an older section of Cincinnati known as Over-the-Rhine

 Winters in Cincinnati are extremely cold and snowy.
 The coldest days of the year fall in January, with an average overnight temperature falling below 25°.
-Summers are known for being warm and muggy.
-July is the hottest month with an average daytime high of 86°.
+Therefore, it's not surprising that the average cost of basic utilities for a 915 square foot apartement in Cincinnati is slightly higher at $277.12 than the national average of $253.14.
+It's also somewhat higher than other cities in Ohio, as you see below:

 To combat the snowy winters and muggy summers, you'll need to account for higher utilities year-round to stay comfortable.
 Cincinnati’s basic utilities include electricity, heating, cooling, water, and garbage, running $125.84 for a 915-sq. ft. apartment.